 Color Coordinate Collected Items

-When it comes to knickknacks and books, you should color coordinate your collected and decorative items to streamline your space.
+When it comes to knickknacks and books, you should color-coordinate your collected and decorative items to streamline your space.

-For example, if you’re not attached to book catalog order, organize your books by color to continue the eye along the wall.
+For example, if you’re not attached to a book catalog order, organize your books by color to continue the eye along the wall.
 The design and order of lighting fixtures can also be coordinated similarly to pull one’s gaze across a room.

 It’s easy to find simple solutions to expand your space and have everything you need to be comfortable.
-Host parties, work on creative projects and lounge to your heart’s content in your just right living room.
+Host parties, work on creative projects, and lounge to your heart’s content in your just-right living room.

 If you found this post helpful, make sure to pin it to your Pinterest boards.
 (Thanks in advance!)